 Your blood or bowel movements will be tested for bacteria, viruses, or parasites that caused your condition.
 You may also need the following:

 - An ultrasound uses sound waves to create a picture of your intestines.
 An ultrasound may be done to show any swelling in your intestines.

 - A CT scan, or CAT scan, is a type of x-ray that takes pictures of your intestines.
 The pictures may show any swelling in your intestines.
-You may be given dye to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given dye to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.